terrdv/VCT-Match-Predictor/README.md

-# VCT Outcome Predictor Website
+# VALORANT Champions Tour (VCT) Match Predictor

-The **VCT Outcome Predictor** is a full-stack web application that predicts match outcomes for the Valorant Champions Tour (VCT).
-It combines machine learning, a Flask API backend, and a modern React frontend to deliver live predictions based on historical performance data and team metrics.
+**VCT Match Predictor** is a full-stack web application that predicts match outcomes for the Valorant Champions Tour (VCT).
+It combines machine learning, a Flask API backend, and a modern React frontend to deliver predictions based on historical performance data and team metrics.

-## 📦 Tech Stack
+## Tech Stack

 ### Frontend
 - **React**